nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 In the real world, besides trying to validate strings and number, we often try to validate IBANs, UUIDs, emails, etc.

-We sometimes even try to validate things which are specific to our business, like national IDs, phone numbers from a particular country, etc.
+We sometimes even try to validate things which are specific to our business, like IBANs, national ids, phone numbers from a particular country, etc.

 The main issue that make writing and understanding yup and zod in the previous examples is the way in which specifying custom requirements is made.
 Even more so when these requirements change based